1holz/Mooshroom-Lib/README.md

 - easier logger
 - easier and more advanced recipe handling
 - easier registering
+- easier screen stuff
-- easier and more advanced handling of containers
+- easier and more advanced handling of containers and storages of the fabric transfer api
+  - also adds Heat and Electricity storage stuff
 - some very small utility stuff